Sourabhsk870/6TH-SEM-NOTES/README.md

 	* 18CSL66 : SYSTEM SOFTWARE LABORATORY
 	* 18CSL67 : COMPUTER GRAPHICS LABORATORY WITH MINI PROJECT
 	* 18CSMP68 : MOBILE APPLICATION DEVELOPMENT LABORATORY

+# ABOUT

+	All the notes related to VI Sem subjects will be uploaded here.

+	An additional folder has been created to upload the Time Table.

+	Happy Learning folks !😉